 Katherine Larabia’s fitness journey began back in 2012.
 Similar to others getting into fitness, Katherine wanted to lose a bit of weight and reduce a bit of stress surrounding school and life.
-What she didn’t expect was to fall in love with her training and the lifestyle.
+What she didn’t expect was to fall in love with her training and lifestyle.

 Today, Katherine competes as a form fitness model.
-She’s participated in two provincial level shows in Ontario, as well as various international shows in the United States and Canada.
+She’s participated in two provincial-level shows in Ontario, as well as various international shows in the United States and Canada.

-And prepping for competition is a grueling process.
+And prepping for the competition is a grueling process.
 Katherine says, “Prepping for a competition is a test of willpower and physical strength.
 You are eating in a caloric deficit for upwards of 12 weeks – many of your meals being exactly the same.
 Every day for those 12 weeks, you must eat all your meals (usually 6 a day) and stay consistent with meal times.”

-During those 12 weeks of competition prep, her diet consists of low carb, low fat, and high protein foods.
+During those 12 weeks of competition prep, her diet consists of low-carb, low-fat, and high-protein foods.
 In addition, training takes place twice a day for 6 weeks, including a combination of cardio and resistance training.